-The change log can be configured to capture soft-delete changes to entries, so that external clients, such as a synchronization server, can access these changes.
+The change log can be configured to capture soft-delete changes to entries, so that external clients, such as a Data Sync Server, can access these changes.
 The ds-soft-delete-entry attribute represents an entry that has been soft-deleted and is part of the source entry passed into the changelog to indicate the entry has been soft-deleted.